Health and care event – November 2018

 We talked about the kinds of things which no single organisation can achieve alone – like combating childhood obesity and supporting people with diabetes.
 Discussions were centred on whether we are focusing on the right areas for Richmond, and how to ensure the action we take has maximum impact for local people.

 There was great energy and fresh ideas in the room.
 It was clear that people were passionate about health and care in our borough and wanted to support us.
 Please see the diagram below

 You can watch a video of the event which captured the feeling of the day.

 It was clear that people were passionate about health and care in our borough and want to support us to make a difference and improve Richmond to make it an even better place to live.

 “I learned about community issues I had no idea about, such as air pollution, MMR immunisation, young people self-harming and lonely older people.”

 “Based on the passion both shown and delivered by event organisers today (ie. how it’s been conducted and the content) I would definitely expect to see positive change in the borough!”

 The event was co-designed by the Richmond Health and Care Partnership and was sponsored by the Richmond Health and Wellbeing Board.

-If you have any questions or would like to be involved in the development of these plans, you can contact us on firstname.lastname@example.org
+If you have any questions or would like to know more about our local health and care plan you can contact us on firstname.lastname@example.org.